8.0

 …if you’re a little short.

-NOTE: Kettner’s Townhouse is open daily.
-You can find out more, and book a table, HERE.
+NOTE: Kettner’s Townhouse is open daily for breakfast, lunch & dinner.
+You can find out more, and book a table, on the Kettner’s website.

-ALSO NOTE: Napoleon was actual average height.
+ALSO NOTE: Napoleon was actually of average height.
 Which is a little known fact.

 Kettner’s Townhouse | 29 Romilly Street, W1D 5HD